ManOfMiles/eqmCalc/README.md

+*Writen in Python 3.6*

 Inputs:
 Airport codes: At least two, no more than five.
 Must be three letters, comma separated.
 Flight cost: Must be greater than $10 but less than $1,000.
-Airline: Choices are; American, Delta, and United.
+Airline: Choices are; American, Delta, or United.
 Fare Class Code: This is represented as a single letter, not all letters are used by all airlines.